LesterLyu/The-Look/deliverables/iteration-01.plan.md

 - Saturday October 7 from 11:00am - 1:00pm Online through Google Hangout
   - discussed potential skills required
   - assigned roles and responsiblities to team members
-- Tuesday October 14 from 11:00am - 2:00pm @ Bahen Centre
-  - finalized changes to some proposed features and highlight about the project
-  - planned out user workflow through the mobile app

 #### Artifacts